 SG: I flew to the Islands from Québec City.
 The trip takes about 3 hours and goes by quickly: between anticipating what was to come and admiring the stunning landscapes from the plane window, I didn’t have time to get bored!
 My whole stay on the Islands was for four days.
 Seal watching was the main activity and lasted half a day.

 The rest of my trip was devoted to discovering little corners of this remote paradise that are familiar to locals only: we explored the western and central parts of the Islands, which are linked to each other by narrow sand dunes.
-On the agenda: the Seal Interpretation Center, sampling À l’Abri de la Tempête microbrews, strolls along the Grande Échouerie beach (which was named one of the most beautiful beaches in the world by National Geographic magazine), stargazing from the ice, snowshoeing or cross-country skiing in the forest, a photo safari at sunset at Belle-Anse, etc.
+On the agenda: the Seal Interpretation Centre, sampling À l’Abri de la Tempête microbrews, strolls along the Old Harry Beach (which was named one of the most beautiful beaches in the world by National Geographic magazine), stargazing from the ice, snowshoeing or cross-country skiing in the forest, a photo safari at sunset at Belle-Anse, etc.